igordecc/practice/README.md

 ## Content

-Each first level folder point to language or practice area.
+Each folder is practice area.

+File search using is recomended